Bernard Occelli

-Bernard Occelli (born 20 May 1961) is a former rally co-driver from France.
+Bernard Raymond Occelli (born 20 May 1961) is a former rally co-driver from France.

 Born in Cannes, Occelli achieved national fame as the co-driver to Didier Auriol with whom he won the 1994 World Rally Championship.
 Occelli made his debut at the 1983 Monte Carlo Rally with Swiss driver Tycho van Dijk in a Porsche 911.
 He first paired up with Auriol the following year in a Renault 5 Turbo.
 They won the title in 1994 in a Toyota Celica Turbo 4WD.

 Occelli continued to appear regularly in the championship until 1996.